Assessing the Threat of a Collision Using the Advanced CAT Tool

 • 6 sigma ≥ 99.99999%

-Fractional Limit of Probability is the acceptable difference between linear and nonlinear computations.
+4. The Fractional Limit of Probability is the acceptable difference between linear and nonlinear computations.
 This is operator defined based on operational requirements.
 Keep the default.

-6. Click Compute Linearity Test.
+1. Click Compute Linearity Test.

-8. Dilution, Maximum and Linear
+6. Dilution, Maximum and Linear Probabilities

-9. Review the results in the TCA Rel Val and Approx Min Rel Val fields to evaluate whether a nonlinear computation is warranted.
+7. Review the results in the TCA Rel Val and Approx Min Rel Val fields.

-• Approx Min Rel Vel is the relative speed that must be matched or exceeded for the conjunction to be considered linear based on the Fractional Limit of Probability threshold.
-If there is an X here, your conjunction is nonlinear.
+• Approx Min Rel Vel: this is the relative speed that must be matched or exceeded for the conjunction to be considered linear based on the Fractional Limit of Probability threshold.

 Computing collision probability using cylinders

-1. Click Compute Prob (Cylinders).
+4. Click Compute Prob (Cylinders).

-2. Take a look at the results.
+5. Take a look at the results.

 The probability of collision is rather high.
-Remember, cylinders contain gaps and overlaps which can produce an overinflation of the probability.
+Remember, cylinders contain gaps and overlaps which can produce an over inflation of the probability.

 Computing collision probability using bundles

-1. Click Compute Prob (Bundles).
+3. Click Compute Prob (Bundles).

 Summary